 Leases are classified into different types based on the variation in the elements of a lease.
-Very popularly heard leases are financial and operating lease.
-Apart from these, there are sale and lease back and direct lease, single investor lease and leveraged lease, and domestic and international lease.
+Very popularly heard leases are – financial and operating leases.
+Apart from these, there are the sale and leaseback and direct lease, single investor lease and leveraged lease, and domestic and international lease.

-Lease is a very important financing option for an entrepreneur with no or inadequate money for financing the initial investment required in plant and machinery.
-In lease, the lessor finances the asset or equipment and the lessee uses it in exchange of fixed lease rentals.
+A lease is an important financing option for an entrepreneur with no or inadequate money to finance the initial investment required in plant and machinery.
+The lessor finances the asset or equipment in a lease, and the lessee uses it in exchange for fixed lease rentals.
 In other words, lease financing is an arrangement where the lessee who requires the equipment or machinery gets the finance from the lessor for the agreed rental payments.
-Such kind of lease is called finance lease.
-There are many such arrangements and hence there are many types of lease.
-Let us have a look at the different kinds of lease.
+Such a kind of lease is called a finance lease.
+There are many such arrangements, and hence, there are many types of leases.
+Let us have a look at the different kinds of the lease.

-Certain variation in the elements of lease classifies lease into different types.
-Such elements are as follows
+A certain variation in the elements of lease classifies lease into different types.
+Such elements are as follows:

 - The degree of ownership risk and rewards transferred to the lessee.